barrucadu/memo.barrucadu.co.uk/memos/campaign-notes-2021-10-traveller.markdown

     hours would not.
   - There is only emergency lighting.
   - There are several cannibal rage monsters active, *many* sleeping.

+  - **Obstacles:**
     - Booby traps: spikes on a stick, tripwires, heavy objects above doors, etc (1D damage).
+    - Collapsed sections
+    - Depressurised sections

+  - **Zones:**
+    - **Bridge:** lots of seats, screens, computers, all showing the "EMERGENCY / QUARANTINE" signal.
+One entrance barricaded shut.
+      There is an awake cannibal range monster here (25% chance of being in rage mode).
+    - **Corridors:** long, dark, spooky; the occasional sleeping cannibal rage monster, blood on their face and hands.
+    - **Views:** lots of glass, showing off space and the planet's landscape.
-  - **Locations:**
+    - **"Port":** (orange)
       - **Landing area:** a flat plane exposed to space with docking clamps to hold a ship in place despite the low gravity.
 There are extendable airlocks, but nobody is around to operate them: access to the station is a walk through vacuum.
 A few small ships are here, dark, clearly unoccupied.
-    - **Main airlock:** a large open space with seating areas and big cargo doors, almost like an airport terminal.
+      - **Terminal:** a large open space with seating areas and big cargo doors, like an airport terminal.
 Slumped against the airlock door, not visible from the outside, is a corpse.
 It looks like a suicide.
+Signs pointing the way to RESIDENTIAL / EMERGENCY SHELTERS and RESEARCH.
+Doors are sealed.
+      - **Flight control:** above the terminal, a few blood-stained sleeping cannibal rage monsters.
+      - **Warehouse:** big storage rooms full of spare parts, imported food and medicines, tools, machines, etc; the refrigeration has shut down and the food has spoiled.
+    - **Residential:** (green) there are 5000 people in each base, so these rooms should be big and repeated.
+      - **Residences:** mostly empty, some rooms locked shut, with movement inside...
       - **Cafeteria / Kitchen:** 12 people dead, hanging off meat hooks.
 They've been gnawed on by human-looking teeth.
-    - **Bridge:** lots of seats, screens, computers, all showing the "EMERGENCY / QUARANTINE" signal.
-One entrance barricaded shut.
-      There is an awake cannibal range monster here (25% chance of being in rage mode).
+      - **Hydroponics:** some with food crops, some just grass, trees, and flowers; overgrown as if they've not been tended in a few weeks.
       - **Emergency shelter:** thousands of occupied low berths, bio monitors, etc.  Medic check can pick out what identifies the infected.
 About 10% are: hundreds, maybe even a few thousand people.
-    - **Corridors:** long, dark, spooky; the occasional sleeping cannibal rage monster, blood on their face and hands.
-    - **Residential area:** mostly empty, some rooms locked shut, with movement inside...
+    - **Science:** (blue)
+      - **Hydroponics:** like the residential ones, but mostly alien plants.
+      - **Small Labs:** little offices with connected labs, holding a variety of things: animals in cages (some escaped), colourful liquids in vials, weird machinery, etc.
-    - **Lab:** exposed to vacuum, a mysterious black cube surrounded by corpses in hazmat suits.
+      - **Main Lab:** exposed to vacuum, a mysterious black cube surrounded by corpses in hazmat suits.
+        - Examining the rubble will reveal that it's in fact a disguised Sindalian bioweapon.

 - **Ship's records, security camera logs, etc:**
   - Newly-discovered Ancient factory appears to be a bioengineering